benjaminhowson/causality/README.md

 ## Results

-* Directory "results" contains the .csv files for each experimental setting.
+* Directory "results" contains .csv files with example output.
+* Files contains one hundred average treatment effect estimates for each method, each computed on an independent dataset in the same setting.